Pretty Pink Posh - Forever Friends - Coloring on Kraft Cardstock

 Hi there,

-I stamped my images on 80lb Neenah solar white cardstock using an alcohol marker friendly black ink, cut them all using the matching dies, and colored everything using my Spectrum Noir Illustrator markers and my Graph'it brush markers.
-Here is a detailed list of the stamps I picked:
+I started off by stamping my images on kraft cardstock from Lawn Fawn using an alcohol marker friendly black ink, I used the matching dies to cut them all, and colored everything using my Spectrum Noir Illustrator markers and Graph'it brush markers.
+And I used a white pencil for the dots on the mushrooms.

 PRETTY PINK POSH SUPPLIES